lukeFalsina/learnDCL/README.md

     * Save and run again the application.
     * Can you spoil any difference between the two executions?
 What is the final outcome in this second test case compared to the first one?
-* Once done, just commit your changes (`git commit`) and shoot us a message via Github.
-Alternatively, you can send us a pull request to let us know that you are done.
-In either case, please tell us the outcome of the *”Repack”* check.
+* Once done, just commit your changes (`git commit`) and remember (or even write down) the outcome of the previous "Repack" test since we will ask you about it later on.

 ## Phase 2